 Slippery concrete is extremely hazardous.
 A minor slip and fall can cause you to hit your head, break your hip, or suffer other serious injuries.

-If your home has a concrete surface or decorative concrete, it is critical to protect it from water and other elements not to become slippery.
+If your home has a concrete surface or decorative concrete, it is important to protect it from water and other elements not to become slippery.

 There are various types of finishes that you can adopt to make freshly poured concrete steps safer.

 Most importantly, if at all possible, try to focus on laying down the best quality concrete possible so you don’t have to rely as heavily on a sealer to avoid a slip.

 Even a thin layer of good sealer can be enough to prevent an accidental slip in your home if the concrete is durable and the paint job is thorough.